Zod (DC Extended Universe): Batman v Superman: Dawn of Justice (2016)

 the United States government, having been studied by several scientists on the Kryptonian scout ship now located in Metropolis and surrounded by a government facility.
-Lex Luthor attempts to persuade Senator June Finch to allow him to import Kryptonite discovered after Zod's terraforming attempt, so that it can be used as a deterrent against future Kryptonian and metahuman threats, but she declines, knowing it is a guise to assassinate Superman.
+Lex Luthor attempts to persuade Senator June Finch to allow him to import Kryptonite discovered after Zod's xenoforming attempt, so that it can be used as a deterrent against future Kryptonian and metahuman threats, but she declines, knowing it is a guise to assassinate Superman.
 However, Senator Barrows allows Lex to have access to study and analyze the body of Zod and the Kryptonian scout ship.
 Luthor eventually discovers that the exposure to kryptonite decays Kryptonian cells and significantly weakened Zod to mortal standards.
 Later, Luthor creates a Kryptonian deformity using the scout ship's Genesis chamber, Zod's corpse, and Luthor's blood as a "backup plan" to kill Superman, after failing to manipulate Batman into doing so.
 This formed an egg sack that the Kryptonian monster emerged from.
 Though the monster, which Luthor calls his "doomsday", is impervious to nuclear weapons and regenerates itself upon being harmed, Superman manages to kill it with a Kryptonite spear along with Batman and Wonder Woman's help, though it costs him his own life.